National Institute of Technology, Kurukshetra: Postgraduate

 For M.Tech. admission, seats are first filled up by admitting GATE qualified candidates and then by industry sponsored candidates.
 Remaining vacant seats are offered to Non-GATE candidates with a minimum of 60% marks (55% for SC candidates) in their qualifying examination.
 While GATE candidates are eligible for a scholarship of Rs.12400/- per month.
 Non-GATE candidates are not given any scholarship.

 Ph.D.

 Applications on prescribed proforma are invited for admission to Ph.D. (full–time/part–time) programmes.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked National Institute of Technology, Kurukshetra 50 in the engineering ranking in 2022.
+NITKKR is ranked 81st among the engineering colleges of India by National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 Festivals

 These are the major festivals that take place at NIT Kurukshetra every year.